FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-09-16-securing-a-cordova-app-implemented-with-angular-using-oidc-and-oauth2.md

 In this blog post we will use the OAuth2 / OIDC Angular library [https://www.npmjs.com/package/angular-auth-oidc-client](https://www.npmjs.com/package/angular-auth-oidc-client) to secure our app against a Security Token Service.
 Further we will use the Cordova Plugin [https://github.com/EddyVerbruggen/Custom-URL-scheme](https://github.com/EddyVerbruggen/Custom-URL-scheme) and of course the [Cordova CLI](https://cordova.apache.org/docs/en/latest/guide/cli/) as well as an Angular CLI project which does not have to, but maybe should be done with the [Angular CLI](https://cli.angular.io/).
 To determine which platform we are on we can use the [ngx-device-detector](https://www.npmjs.com/package/ngx-device-detector).

 We will not use the In-App-Browser plugin but the devices browser instead as the plugin may be malicious, a system browser can work better with password managers and we want to get single sign on going.
 We will use the custom url scheme instead.

+## Understanding the problem

+Normally in web you would redirect _after_ the login to your app which runs on `https://localhost...` or `https://my-super-url.com`.
+Mobile devices can open apps only due to a custom scheme which can be called like `mytestapp://`.
+Redirecting to `https://localhost...` would not start the app again when we redirect from the Secure Token Server.
+This is why we have to add the custom url scheme as `redirectUrl` into the Secure Token Server and we have to make that scheme starting our particular app when it gets called on our mobile device.

 ## The correct authentication flow